-Men's group: On the way to a hill top ceremonial site, the men elders explained the uses of various plants as part of cultural ceremonies, and as food and medicines for both people and cattle.
+Men's group: En route to a hill top ceremonial site, the men elders explained the uses of various plants as part of cultural ceremonies, and as food and medicines for both people and cattle.
 They also spoke about the passing of traditional knowledge from one generation to the next and changes that they are experiencing in Maasai society.